jsdealy/latin/miscellae/guideToLatinConversation.md

 It is useful, important.

-To live but for the pres-
+To live but for the present.
-ent.

 To take note of.

-To speak from the man-
+To speak from the manuscript.
-uscript.

 He is certainly much
 mistaken.